adamaviv/si485h-f18/policy.md

 -   The weight of each homework will be noted on the homework in terms of the total points available for that homework.

-### Merge Request Bonus
+### Merge Request Bonus and Bug/Content Bounty Bonus

--   You can receive up to a 3% bonus on *your final grade* for submitting useful merge requests (sometimes called pull requests) for mistakes and errors found in the course notes.
+-   You can receive up to a 4% bonus on *your final grade* for submitting useful merge requests (sometimes called pull requests) for mistakes and errors found in the course notes.